isovector/algebra-driven-design/prose/part1/3-scavenge-design.markdown

 things like `Photo`, `Point`, `Distance`, `Altitude` and `Time`.
 While we have *constructors* which use these types, the algebra itself --- that is, the laws that govern its behavior --- is utterly agnostic to these types.
-While they might be part of the specific application we're building, they have no place is the reusable machinery we're building.
+While they might be part of the specific application we're building, they have no place in the reusable machinery we're building.

 By looking at where these types are used, we find them appear only in the inputs